TracyGJG/utilities/README.md

 ## Change Log

+### Update: 3rd April 2021
+Applied patch to address the report by Snyk of a vulnerability in the y18n package version 4.0.0.

 ### Update: 5th March 2021
 New function replaceArray added to replace the content of an array in place, without reassignment.